-In an effort to hear and resolve employee concerns or complaints in a timely manner and at the lowest administrative level possible, the Board has adopted an orderly grievance process.
+In an effort to resolve employee concerns or complaints in a timely manner and at the lowest administrative level possible, the Board has adopted an orderly grievance process.

-The formal process provides all employees with an opportunity to be heard up to the highest level of management if they are dissatisfied with an administrative response.
-Once all administrative procedures are exhausted, employees can bring concerns or complaints to the Board of Trustees.
+The formal grievance process provides all employees with an opportunity to be heard by the Board of Trustees if they are dissatisfied with the administration's response to the grievance.
+Once all administrative procedures are exhausted, employees can bring concerns or complaints to the Board of Trustees through the procedures outlined in the grievance process.